Peda - Milk Sweet (3 ways)

 Method:

-1. Heat a non-stick pan and add 1 tablespoon of ghee and the ricotta cheese stirring continuously in medium-low flame.
+1. Heat a non-stick pan and add 1 tablespoon of ghee and the ricotta cheese, stirring continuously on medium-low flame.
 The cheese will start to melt and turn soupy initially, but keep stirring for close to 10-15 minutes for all the water from the cheese to evaporate.

 3. Now add the sugar and milk powder to this khoya and mix just to incorporate well.

-4. Turn off the stove and you may divide it into 3 parts if you desire all the 3 varieties or chose as you wish.
+4. Turn off the stove, and you may divide it into 3 parts if you desire all three varieties, or choose as you wish.
 Set the two portions aside, leaving 1 in the pan itself.

-7. Now for the last being Chocolate Peda, you don't have to get to the stove.
-Just add the cocoa powder and the chocolate syrup and knead it to a ball.
+7. Now, for the last being Chocolate Peda, you don't have to get to the stove.
+Just add the cocoa powder and the chocolate syrup and knead it into a ball.
 It's time to shape and decorate with chocolate.

 Viola!
-All the 3 different flavors are done.
+All three different flavors are done.
 Hope you enjoy making and enjoying this tricolored milk sweet.

 Notes and Tips:

-• If you chose to use microwave method, you might have to keep stirring every 3 mins to avoid any burns, until you get the desired consistency.
+• If you choose to use the microwave method, you might have to keep stirring every 3 minutes to avoid any burns until you get the desired consistency.

-• Check to see if you can make a ball out of the thicken Khoya, else keep stirring with medium-low heat until you get the right consistency or simply add some milk powder to it.
+• Check to see if you can make a ball out of the thickened Khoya; else, keep stirring with medium-low heat until you get the right consistency, or simply add some milk powder to it.

-• If you chose Khoya or Mawa the cooking time is relatively very less.
+• If you choose Khoya or Mawa, the cooking time is relatively very less.

 • You may apply some ghee to your palms while kneading the peda dough.

-• To shape the pedas, I used some of my kitchen tools like wooden spatula's end, bottle cap, straw and even tooth prick.
-You may also use cookie cutter or simply make a handmade disk shape and use forks or the tip of a whisk to make any desired design.
+• To shape the pedas, I used some of my kitchen tools like the wooden spatula's end, a bottle cap, a straw, and even a toothpick.
+You may also use cookie cookie-cutter or simply make a handmade disk shape and use forks or the tip of a whisk to make any desired design.

 Comments